 25 Highest-Paying Trade Jobs (Official U.S. Labor Data)

 Looking for a career that pays well, without needing a four-year degree?
 Trade jobs offer a faster, more affordable path to high earnings, hands-on work, and job security.
-In this guide, we’ve ranked the 25 highest-paying trade jobs based on the latest data from the U.S. Bureau of Labor Statistics (BLS), released in May 2024.
+In this guide, we’ve ranked the 25 highest-paying trade jobs based on the latest data from the U.S. Bureau of Labor Statistics (BLS), released in May 2024 (latest).

 These careers span construction, energy, aviation, and healthcare technology.
 Most require only a high school diploma and specialized training, like an apprenticeship or certification.